red-explosion/vermillion/README.md

 ### Using your own custom version format

-1. You can implement your own versioning format e.g. SemVer by extending the `Square\Vermillion\ApiVersion` abstract.
+1. You can implement your own versioning format e.g. SemVer by extending the `RedExplosion\Vermillion\ApiVersion` abstract.
 All that is required for your new `ApiVersion` type is to provide an integer representation of your version strings.
 This is used by the library to compute the ordinality between versions, which is what is all that is needed for everything to work.

-2. You will need to implement a `Square\Vermillion\VersionNormalizer` class that is responsible for converting a version string to an instance of your custom `ApiVersion` sub-class.
+2. You will need to implement a `RedExplosion\Vermillion\VersionNormalizer` class that is responsible for converting a version string to an instance of your custom `ApiVersion` sub-class.
 It MUST support your custom version strings as input, _as well as the custom `ApiVersion` sub-class_.
 It MUST throw `BadVersionFormatException` if it is provided an input that it cannot convert into a valid `ApiVersion` for according to your custom version format spec.

 3. Specify the FQCN of your normalizer as `versioning.normalizer` config value e.g.